Discovering optimal fermion-qubit mappings through algorithmic enumeration: Defining fermion--qubit mappings

 The standard description of the Jordan--Wigner transformation does not make clear that one of its inherent components is an \textit{enumeration scheme} for the fermionic modes, a bijective mapping from unordered fermionic labels to the natural number labels of qubits.
 The following definition makes the role of the enumeration scheme explicit:

-\begin{definition} The \textit{Jordan--Wigner transformation with a fermionic enumeration scheme} for a system with $n$ fermionic modes is a linear map $\overline{\text{JW}}_f$ from the the complex span of the $2n$ fermionic creation and annihilation operators to the Pauli group $G_n$, equipped with a bijective enumeration scheme $f$ for the fermionic modes:
+\begin{definition} The \textit{Jordan--Wigner transformation with a fermionic enumeration scheme} for a system with $n$ fermionic modes is a $2^n$--dimensional representation $\overline{\text{JW}}_f$ of the fermionic algebra, equipped with a bijective enumeration scheme $f$ for the fermionic modes: